flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-### How do I animate a widget?
+### Animations

-In iOS, you create an animation by calling the
+In UIKit, you create an animation by calling the
 `animate(withDuration:animations:)` method on a view.
 In Flutter, use the animation library
 to wrap widgets inside an animated widget.